maevadevs/Learn-SQL-Server/0-introduction/02-using-ssms-and-default-sys-dbs.md

 ```

 - Click the *Execute* button (Or F5)
-- The Results window shows the version of the SQL Server
+- The Results window should show the version of the SQL Server